MGS88/AIO_OpenStack_Stein/README.md

 # OpenStack username/password:
 admin/nomoresecret

-this images toke the IP by VBox dhcp, which was 10.0.2.15: so I added a rule in VBox to access 10.0.2.15:80 by 127.0.0.1:88
+this images toke the IP by Virtual Box's dhcp, which was 10.0.2.15, so I added a rule in VBox to access 10.0.2.15:80 by 127.0.0.1:88
 # OpenStack http dashboard (Horizon):
 https://127.0.0.1:88